About Sound Therapy

 - Speech, language, and social communication, including auditory processing, expressive and receptive speech, and language delays

-Discover the benefits of sound training.
+Discover the benefits of sound therapy.

 Call now to discuss the Tomatis method with a specialist.